Lala Kent Hasn’t Considered ‘One Little Detail’ About Her And Randall Emmett’s Wedding

 Lala Kent and Randall Emmett aren’t yet planning to wed.

-Although the couple has been engaged for over three months, the Vanderpump Rules star confirmed to Us Weekly during last Friday’s 3rd Annual Vanderpump Dog Foundation Gala that she and her movie producer beau haven’t yet considered what their big day will look like.
+Although the couple has been engaged for over three months, Lala Kent confirmed to Us Weekly during last Friday’s third annual Vanderpump Dog Foundation gala that she and her movie producer beau haven’t yet considered what their big day will look like.

 “We haven’t thought about one little detail,” Kent admitted, according to a November 19 report.